 When this disaster happened, nobody had a clue what rice black bugs really were.
 They left the townspeople in disbelief—and with nothing but devastated fields.
 Farmers tried looking for long-term solutions in the hopes of banishing these pests for good.
 Unfortunately, there weren’t many termite control services available yet at the time.
 Should you encounter this problem today, here’s what you need to know about rice black bugs:

 The rice black bug (RBB), or known as itim na atangya in Filipino, is commonly found in rice fields and farmlands.
 Though harmless, they emit a foul odor and can cause itching when they come in close contact with the skin.
+Even if they won’t cause you much harm, it is recommended that you seek the help of a skin care service provider should this pest come into contact with you.
 They feed on rice from its seedling up to the maturity stage.
 They are highly destructive and thrive in well-irrigated but poorly-drained areas.
 These bugs are most abundant when there is a full moon—they are attracted to light.
 Rice black bugs prevent plants from seeding, thus hindering them from growing.